ttompost/Multiple-mediators-Collab/readme.txt

 dV/dt = [(E-V)+R*(I+I_ampa+I_ahp)]/tau, (1)

 where V is the neuronal membrane potential, E is the resting membrane potential, R is the membrane resistance, I is the external current, I_ampa is the synaptic current (Eq.
 2), I_ahp is the hyperpolarisation-activated current (Eq.
-3,4), and tau is the membrane time constant.
+3,4), and tau=100 ms is the membrane time constant.
 A spike is registered when V crosses the threshold T=-55 mV, after which V resets to -70 mV.

 All networks have 20 neurons, out of which only 5 receive external current.
 Neuron parameters were set as follows: E=-66±3 mV, R=2.25±0.75 MOhm, tau=100ms.